CSE237SP2021/project-bear-banks-ian-jack-jaehwi-jessica/README.txt

 4.)
 What commands are needed to compile and run your code from the command
 	line (or better yet, provide a script that people can use to run your program!)
 	(A) runBank.sh is the script needed to run our program.
-Once again, please run this from the development branch.

 		**IMPORTANT**
 		On a Mac, ./runBank.sh has been executing correctly.